ArasLabs/search-filtered-item-browser/README.md

 # Searchable Filtered Item Browser

-It is possible to add filters to a search dialog for an Item property to limit the results available for users to select from.
+It is possible to add filters to a search dialog for an Item property, to limit the results available for users to select from.
 This project contains both a document originally written for 9.2.0 SP3 as well as sample code that was written for 11.0 SP12.

-The method code included in the example imports demonstrates how to perform a search to retrieve all of the Admin Identities that have a corresponding user.
+The method code included in the example imports demonstrate how to perform a search to retrieve all of the Admin Identities that have a corresponding user.

 ## History